 Yes.
 I will ask whether you are currently taking medication and take details of any medical conditions you have.
 Shiatsu will not negatively interfere with your medication.
 It will often complement conventional medical treatment by giving an overall strengthening effect and improving the circulation of blood and lymph and reducing stress.
 If you are receiving medical treatment for a particular condition, then I recommend that you to inform or consult your doctor prior to having a Shiatsu treatment.

 Can I have Shiatsu if I am having other therapies?

-Yes, although it is generally best to leave at least a few days between different treatments to get the most out of each one.
+Yes, although it is generally best to leave a couple of days between different treatments to get the most out of each one.
 If you have any concerns about mixing treatments, simply mention it when we next meet.

 Is Shiatsu complementary or alternative?

 I practice Shiatsu in a complementary way to mainstream western medicine, not as an alternative to it.
 Treatment will be given according to Oriental diagnosis, though it is always important that the medical western diagnosis is also considered.
 Both Shiatsu and western medicine have important roles to play.
 I gave shiatsu for free for six months to patients in an inner-city general practice and saw for myself how complementary Shiatsu and health care from GPs and Nurses can be.
 Many health care professionals come for Shiatsu themselves.